thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 NIL
 ```

 The idea here is that any common prefixes among keys are collapsed, and that some extra data about a particular sequence is held as the `value`.
+The best casefor a lookup is a key that shares no prefix with anything in the Trie.
+The worst case is a key that shares a long prefix, since we need to traverse the entire prefix before discovering the absence.

 ## Exercise 1.5.12